DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGridFieldChooser/1 Configuration/state.md

 ---
 ---
 ##### shortDescription
-The widget's state.
+The UI component's state.

 ---
 The state includes field configurations, expanded headers, and other settings.
-The following code shows how to use the state to cancel or apply the settings to the **PivotGrid** widget:
+The following code shows how to use the state to cancel or apply the settings to the **PivotGrid** UI component:

 ---
 #####jQuery